 Owen Rodabaugh – Treasurer

-Owen Rodabaugh joined the NWTA board in 2018 and is the Secretary and Stewardship Director.
-Owen is now the Treasurer, one of the most important positions at NWTA!
+Owen Rodabaugh joined the NWTA board in 2018 as our Stewardship Director.
+In 2019 he also became our Secretary and in 2020 became our Treasurer.
+One of the most important positions at NWTA!
 He’s the one that makes ideas become a reality.
 Born in outer NE Portland, Owen had a mountain bike as a teenager but didn’t start riding trails until 2008 at Brown’s Camp Loop.
 “I enjoy all sorts of trails, but the ones that leave me giddy are steep technical descents you feel glad to have survived.”
 Says Owen.
 We’re glad you survived it too, Owen.
 You can reach Owen at [email protected]

 We had the time to ask Owen some questions about himself and why he is involved with NWTA: